Skip to content

 >>> client = GithubClient(backend=httpx)

-Declare a response template
+Declare response template

 from utilmeta.core import cli, api, request, response